crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 kubectl delete xdatabase my-composite-resource
 ```

-_Composite resources_ are great for creating multiple related resources against
+_Composite resources_ are great for creating more than one related resources against
 a template, but all _composite resources_ exist at the Kubernetes "cluster
 level."
 There's no isolation between _composite resources_.
 Crossplane uses
 _claims_ to create resources with namespace isolation.